Four possible progressions

-For over a decade, we have been building coherent, spiraled learning progressions.
-There are 4 possible progressions for Integrated Science Implementation, and we’ve carefully designed each progression with transitions from traditional programs in mind!
+For over two decades we have built coherent, spiraled learning progressions that meet siloed course graduation requirements in the same amount of time.
+There are 4 possible progressions for Integrated Science implementation, and we’ve carefully designed each progression with transitions from traditional programs in mind!
 We do not recommend starting any progression earlier than Grade 8, for developmental reasons.
-(See Content and Skills Spiraling for traditional topic alignments)

 Project-Based Learning and Integrated Science share nearly all of the same learning premises.
 It is possible to incorporate projects along these progressions.
 If you run projects or Maker Space or STEAM programs in parallel to core subjects, our program gives students amazing ideas, and they build the competencies to make them actionable!

 This progression includes all 5 Strands spanning both levels, and meets the equivalence of these lab-based courses: Biology I, Chemistry I, Conceptual Physics, and Environmental Science.
 This progression is best started in 8th grade, 9th grade or 10th grade.
 Students who begin in 8th grade can register the 10th grade course as AP Environmental Science, and are well-prepared for IB/DP in 11th grade.
 A 9th grade start prepares students for 11th grade AP Environmental Science and other 12th grade AP science classes.
 The 4th year provides an option for students not pursuing IB/DP, AP, or other exam-based science courses AND/OR who wish to pursue independent STEAM projects and publish their work.

 The Level I Implementation of Integrated Science includes all 5 Strands in Level I and meets the course equivalence of Biology I, with the added benefit of substantial Chemistry, Conceptual Physics and Environmental Science content---all integrated to make authentic STEM stories whole.
 This 2-year progression is best started in 8th grade, 9th grade or 10th grade.